ychnh/codesnip/ubuntu.md

 - make it abstract enough to be agnostic of irrelevant details or data types
 - compose separate individual programs using standard well-defined interfaces.

-- search for sshable computers on the local network
+- search for sshable computers on the local networ

 ```
 ifconfig
  . inet 172.30.1.39 netmask 0xffffff00 broadcast 172.30.1.255